Lenovo Phab 2 Pro

 Rating: Total score: 72%

-Source: Android Central English EN→zh-CN Archive.org version
+Source: Android Central EN→zh-CN Archive.org version

 Is it possible that Tango will improve with time?
 Sure.
 At one third the cost of Google Glass — that's $499 for the uninitiated — it's the kind of thing we'll see show up at hacker spaces for cool one-off ideas over the next two years.
 It's difficult to imagine this being the kind of thing you see someone casually using in public, and it's even more difficult to imagine a professional using this to enhance their work and being satisfied with the results right now.